Edmonton Municipal Party

 ★★★★★

-Empowering candidates who have GRIT in Edmonton.
+Empowering citizens who have GRIT in Edmonton.
 Get involved.
 Join our movement.

 Predict the future

 Tired of infill and density ruining your neighhourhood?
 Exorbitant spending on public transit, particularly, LRT, tearing up Edmonton and complicating your commute or impacting your business?
 Continual tax increases for programs that you pay for but don’t want or use?
 Glib politicians making vague proclamations?
-The aim of EMP is to put forward candidates with grit in Edmonton.
-Elect Edmonton's mayor and councillors in Ward 1, Ward 6 and Ward 8.
+The aim of EMP is to bring together citizens in Ward 1, Ward 6 and Ward 8.

 emp policies